 Thrifty tips: Grocery stores like Aldi offer cheap on-the-go eats to keep your car loaded up.
 Visit a bakery for fresh bread and pack a picnic – chances are you'll find epic mountain or forest views to dine in all to yourself.

-Must-stops: Koenigsee, Germany (stop here and visit lake – the boat tours are worth the views!), Grossglocker highway (stop anywhere for epic views and don't forget the Pasterze glacier at the end of the route.
-In the Black Forest be sure to hop out and explore medieval villages on foot (Triburg, Villingen, and Freiburg are simply adorable).
+Must-stops: Koenigsee, Germany (boat tours offer great views), Grossglocker highway (don't forget the Pasterze glacier).
+Explore medieval villages on foot (Triburg, Villingen, and Freiburg are simply adorable).
 The Romantic Road (Wurzburg to Munich) is stunning.
 Stop at Neuschwanstein (the “Disney Castle”) before returning to Munich.

 Car booking: Booking Buddy searches broadly for car rentals across sites (most of which offer free cancellation).
 Outdoorsy lets you rent RVs and campervans from other owners for a fraction of the cost of a typical RV rental company.